Pathify Customer Story

 “Pathify had a social media feel that people are used to,” Myers said.
 “It gives you everything you need to know by scrolling through the feed like many of the other apps we’ve become accustomed to.”

-The search functionality also appealed to IHCC for a variety of reasons.
-Given the institution’s history with emailing PDFs back-and-forth, Myers instantly saw the potential benefit of storing every document in an easily searchable, single, secure location.
+Search functionality also became a key feature for IHCC for a variety of reasons.
+Given the institution’s history with emailing PDFs back-and-forth, Myers instantly saw the potential benefit of storing every document in a single, easily searchable and secure location.

 “You can search for almost anything if you have an idea what the post is about,” Myers said of the search functionality included in the Engagement Hub.
-“I never use Tools or Pages for navigation because I search for everything and that’s probably the best thing about Pathify.
+“I search for everything and that’s probably the best thing about Pathify.
 You don’t have to know the document’s name.”

-During Pathify’s initial rollout, employees initially hesitated to adopt the Engagement Hub.
-After all, during the early stages of the COVID-19 pandemic, IHCC adopted several point solutions, in addition to Zoom, to quickly create a remote campus.
-Myers admitted technology burnout factored in her team needing a strategy to slowly implement Pathify and maximize buy-in.
+Like schools across the world in the early stages of the COVID-19 pandemic, IHCC had adopted several point solutions to facilitate remote learning rapidly.
+Myers admitted technology burnout factored in her team needing a strategy to slowly implement Pathify for both staff and students in order to maximize buy-in.

-Indian Hills started using the Engagement Hub with its employees in Summer of 2021.
+Indian Hills launched the Engagement Hub for employees in Summer of 2021.
 This allowed Myers and her team the opportunity to troubleshoot any processes and ensure it worked smoothly by the time faculty came back to campus.
-By the time Fall Semester began, Myers’s team aligned on messaging around the importance of the Engagement Hub and why employees must centralize all communication and document management moving forward.
+By the time Fall Semester began, Myers’s team aligned on messaging around the importance of the Engagement Hub, and how life would be considerably easier if employees centralized communication and document management moving forward.

 “Our staff responded better than I anticipated because people didn’t have an option to say they can’t find what they’re looking for,” Myers said.
 “They had a search bar that works and takes you to everything and that really sold people on it.”

-Out of 694 employees, 80% of IHCC staff adopted Pathify for communication, and appreciated a sudden drop in emails.
-Rather than waking up to an inundated inbox, employees had the ability to easily digest information when they want it and easily find important documents.
+In the initial rollout over 80% of IHCC staff adopted Pathify for communication — appreciating a sudden drop in emails.
+Rather than waking up to an inundated inbox, employees gained the ability to easily digest information when they wanted it — easily finding important documents.

-As an added benefit, the water cooler talk Indian Hills employees sought are now a reality.
-Pathify provides a point of connection to build camaraderie and restore the water cooler talk existing prior to 2020.
+As an added benefit, the virtual water cooler talk Indian Hills employees sought became a reality.
+Pathify provides a digital point of connection to build camaraderie — driving employee engagement past pre-pandemic levels.

 Pathify had a social media feel that people are used to.
 It gives you everything you need to know by scrolling through the feed like many of the other apps we’ve become accustomed to.